SenseNet/docs.sensenet.com/content/tutorials/content/large-database.md

 Replication configuration allows you to define the **number of subfolders** on one level and the number of allowed replicated content items, which are created as _leaves_.

 ## Configuration
 <note severity="info" title="Feature switch">The replicator feature is switched off by defult.
-Please make sure you start the repository application with the following app configuration or environment variable switched on so that clients can use the feature: <strong>sensenet:replication:enabled = true</strong>.<br>
+Please make sure you start the repository application with the following app configuration or environment variable switched on so that clients can use the feature: <strong>sensenet:replication:enabled = true</strong>.

-If you are using a cloud version of sensenet and want to replicate content items, please ask the administrator to switch this on for you.<br>
+If you are using a cloud version of sensenet and want to replicate content items, please ask the administrator to switch this on for you.
 </note>

 Replicating content items and especially filling their fields with meaningful data can be complex.
 We simplified the possible options to a level that still provides the necessary flexibility.

 The configuration is a ```JSON``` object you can POST to the ```Replicate``` action in the repository as you can see in the following sections.